jdewinne/kurl-gpu-blog/kurl-gpu-blog.md

 ### Install Nvidia drivers

-As a first step, once the GKE instance has started, we will need to install the nvidia drivers to be able to make use of the `nvidia-tesla-4`.
+As a first step, once the GCE instance has started, we will need to install the nvidia drivers to be able to make use of the `nvidia-tesla-4`.
 Login into the instance using SSH and install the Nvidia cuda drivers:

 1. Add linux headers:
    ```bash